-QPRC's Code of Meeting Practice is based upon the NSW Government's Model Code of Meeting Practice 2021 on which all councils are required to base their meeting codes.
-The Model Code contains 'Mandatory' provisions which must be included in the QPRC Code.
+QPRC's Code of Meeting Practice is based upon the NSW Government's Model Code of Meeting Practice which all councils are required to base their meeting codes on.
+The Model Code consists of 'Mandatory' provisions which are compulsory to be included in the Code and 'Non-Mandatory' provisions which are optional.

-Council has retained the same clause numbering as set out in the NSW Model Code.
-However, because the Model Code contains clauses relating only to Joint Organisations and County Councils and has several optional clauses, these clauses have been removed from QPRC's Code of Meeting Practice.
-Set out below is a list of the clauses which have been deleted from QPRC's Code.
+Council has retained the same Clause Numbering as set out in the NSW Model Code.
+However, because QPRC will not be adopting all the 'Non-Mandatory' provisions and does not need to use the Clauses pertaining to Joint Organisations and County Councils as set out in the Model Code of Meeting Practice, these Clauses have been removed from QPRC's Code of Meeting Practice.
+Set out below is a list of the Clauses which have been deleted from QPRC's Code.